 The same goes for Greece, where the ownership rate is 78.2%.
 “For us, like for many other young couples, it wasn’t a matter of choice, but a simple question of availability”, explains Andreas, 35 years old, resident in Athens.
 He managed to obtain public assistance to buy the house he wanted he and his wife had rented on the outskirts of town.
-“The loan approved by the government was not enough to buy a decent apartment, because after the announcement of the program, the prices of older buildings increased and availability decreased,” he adds, specifying that their current home would not be ideal if they wanted start a family.
+“The loan approved by the government was not enough to buy a decent apartment, because following the announcement of the program, the prices of older buildings increased and availability decreased,” he adds, specifying that their current home would not be ideal if they wanted start a family.

 However, he is grateful for the help he has received because “prices are too high, there are too few houses available and our wages are too low.”
 However, family circumstances remain a priority for some.
-As in the case of Mercedes, 58 years old, who decided to invest in a house thinking about the comfort of his family.
+As in the case of Mercedes, 58 years old, who decided to invest in a house thinking regarding the comfort of his family.
 “We wanted my two children, who are still young, to have enough space to play,” she confesses.
 Factors such as income level, debt capacity and lifestyle are pointed to by Tada Šarūnas, a Lithuanian doctor of sociology, to explain his country’s homeownership rate, which stands at 88%.

 «Looking at large cities, for some time we have witnessed the phenomenon of suburbanisation, in which people prefer to move to the suburbs and buy their own house.
 But the data from the latest census shows how, at least in Vilnius, there is a slightly different trend”, he adds.
 “In the centre, land is much more expensive than in the countryside or rural areas, but the space available is probably less than to a house far from urban centers.
 Ultimately, it is a different measurement of luxury,” explains Šarūnas.